Apply during 9 MARCH – 30 APRIL 2017

 Degree Programme in Social Work at the University of Tampere is the oldest social work education and research unit in Finland.
 Social work is concerned with issues of welfare among individuals and groups, social problem situations and the related change processes.
 Studies in social work combine aspects from the social and behavioural sciences in order to understand and alleviate inequality and the problems of individuals and society pertaining to interaction.
 The majority of teaching is given in Finnish, but the programme offers some courses also in English.

 The teaching language in the degree programmes: Finnish.
 However, every year there are selected courses offered in English in almost all study fields.

-Finnish Society and Culture: once in a semester, the School of Social Sciences and Humanities hosts an introductory course on Finnish society and culture (3-5 ECTS), especially intended for international exchange and degree students.
+Finnish Society and Culture: once in a semester, the Faculty of Social Sciences hosts an introductory course on Finnish society and culture (3-5 ECTS), especially intended for international exchange and degree students.
 The course is open for students in higher education institutions in Tampere (Unipoli).
 The lectures are given by experts in the fields of e.g. Finnish History, Welfare State, Foreign Policy, Technology, Innovations, Literature, Culture, Music, Art, Design, Environmental issues and Forestry.

 Independent studying: It is also possible to complete some study units in English, not available as contact teaching, by writing an essay or by taking a set book exam.

 More information on studies and exchange studies on social sciences and humanities at the Faculty of Social Sciences